 - Improving the physical environment eg. lifts and ramps to help physically impaired children - Making improvements in the provision of written information eg. providing items that are usually provided in writing (hand-outs, timetables etc.) in Braille, large print etc. for visually impaired children - Increasing access to the curriculum eg. by classroom organisation, assistive technology, (interactive whiteboards), easy to use keyboards.

-In addition, the LA will make suitable arrangements for transport to and from the Academy for eligible disabled children.
+In addition, the LA will make suitable arrangements for transport to and from the Academy for eligible disabled children or the LA will give guidance around transport if it has outsourced this service.

 13. Pupil/Parent Voice